 Can golfers play from different tees during the same round?

-Yes, golfers can play from different tees during the same round.
+Yes, golfers can play from multiple tees during the same round.
 It is important to choose the appropriate tees based on playing ability to ensure a fair playing field.
+Unless they are playing in an event, that would require them to play the same color set as all other players.

 What is the advantage of playing from the forward set of tees?